jeff-adkisson/swe-3313-fall-2023/project/README.md

 `5%, 15 of 300  points`

-`Due Tues, Oct  10, 2023`

-This component has three parts:
+This component has numerous parts:

+- Introduction
+- Team Resumes and Team Assignments
 - Technology Selection
 - Generating a Project Plan and Gantt chart in YouTrack
-- Producing a 5 minute video presentation of your project plan
+- Producing a 3-5 minute video presentation of your project plan

 ### Technology Selection